obsoke/obsoke.github.io/_posts/2017-07-08-rustris-post-mortem.md

 of incredible work of art, a standard that other code should be judged against (if anything, it's probably the opposite) but I had lots of fun and I learned quite a bit about making games, making games in Rust and Rust itself.
 That was my goal, so mission accomplished!
-You check out the source code on [GitHub](https://github.com/obsoke/rustris) or [GitLab](https://gitlab.com/obsoke/rustris).
+You can check out the source code on [GitHub](https://github.com/obsoke/rustris) or [GitLab](https://gitlab.com/obsoke/rustris).
 I don't have access to a Windows or Mac right now so I unfortunately cannot produce any binaries to distribute